Sir-Ignis/Shopping-Cart/README.md

 ## Basket Grid

 The Basket-Grid implementation is the most advanced version with shop items having addons, and there being a separate areas for viewing the shopping basket and checking out with PayPal.
+The PayPal checkout requires you to login with a sandbox PayPal account.

 #### Usage
 To test the Basket-Grid simply invoke `addItem(n), where 0 ≤ n ≤ 2`.